 Where did gravel riding come from?

-Many started out on modified road, cyclocross and mountain bikes, until the bike industry took note of the boom and began creating gravel-specific models, helping gravel to gain a foothold as a new global discipline.
-Rides no longer ended when the roads did, because gravel bikes were built to withstand some rather ferocious terrain.
+Many gravel riders started out on modified cyclocross, mountain or touring bikes, until the mainstream bike industry took note of the boom and began creating gravel-specific models, helping gravel to gain a foothold as a new global discipline.
+Rides no longer ended where the tarmac did, as gravel bikes were built to withstand more challenging terrain.

 Is a gravel bike the same as a cyclocross bike?